vamsi-bhavani/vb-aws-course/2. AWS EC2/README.md

   - Add, edit, or remove inbound and outbound rules as necessary.
   - Changes are automatically applied to all associated instances.

-#### Example Use Cases:

-1. **Web Servers**:
-   - Allow inbound HTTP (port 80) and HTTPS (port 443) traffic from anywhere.
-   - Allow SSH (port 22) access only from a specific IP address or range.

-2. **Database Servers**:
-   - Allow inbound traffic only from specific application servers.
-   - Restrict outbound traffic to limit external connections.

-3. **Application Servers**:
-   - Allow inbound traffic on specific ports required by the application.
-   - Allow outbound traffic to databases and other services.

 #### Important Considerations:

 - **Stateful Nature**: